 Being in a relationship with someone who struggles with depression can be difficult.
-It is hard to know what you can do to help and you may be worried about saying or doing the wrong thing.
-It can also be difficult to know if what you are doing is helping, causing you to get discouraged and feel helpless.
+It is hard to know what you can do to help and you constantly worry about saying or doing the wrong thing.
+It is also difficult to know if what you are doing is helping, causing you to get discouraged and feel helpless.

 Depression is a tricky thing.
 It is an internal struggle, a mental illness that ebbs and flows.
-People who are depressed have good days and bad days just like everyone else.
-Those who struggle with depression need love and support from those around them.
-They need people with knowledge and understanding who can give them grace during bad times.
+People who struggle from depression have good days and bad days just like everyone else.
+Hence, they need love and support from those around them.
+They need people with knowledge and understanding who can give them grace during bad times

 That being said, as in any relationship, you must take care of yourself too.
 Make sure you take time to breathe, relax, decompress, and practice self-care.
 Supporting someone who is depressed can take a toll on you, as a partner, as well.
-Take the time to recognize your needs.
+Therefore, take the time to recognize your needs.

 Here are some ways you can help a partner with depression:

 1.)
 Learn about depression